 The cholesterol status tests for triglycerides which are fatty particles found in the blood.

-- LDL cholesterol (low-density lipoprotein) is often referred to as the 'bad' cholesterol as these lipoproteins carry cholesterol, triglycerides and other fats to various tissues throughout the body.
+- LDL cholesterol (low-density lipoprotein) - often referred to as the 'bad' cholesterol as these lipoproteins carry cholesterol, triglycerides and other fats to various tissues throughout the body.
 Too much LDL cholesterol can cause fatty deposits to accumulate on artery walls, potentially leading to the development of heart disease.

 - The ratio of total cholesterol to HDL is more indicative than a total cholesterol result alone to find out whether your cholesterol levels are healthy.
 This ratio should be as low as possible.